Youth & Fiscal Sponsorship

 - Shoreline Unified School District Pre-K to 3 Initiative — with funding from the Marin Community Foundation, we employ bilingual family advocates at West Marin/Inverness School and at Tomales Elementary School.
 They operate family centers at both schools and work closely with parents and children to close the achievement gap.

-- Tomales High School — we employ two bilingual student advocates who assist with school issues and college preparation.
+- Tomales High School — we employ a bilingual student advocate who assists with school issues and college preparation.

 - We are the non-profit umbrella that accepts grants and tax-deductible donations, files income tax and contractor returns, pays sales tax, and provides other fiscal support.
 This service is crucial for small organizations that serve the community, such as:

 - Point Reyes Farmers Market — operates the weekly market from late June to early November.

 - Two local groups are incorporated into our programs.

 - Point Reyes Community Garden — we provide insurance coverage so that beds in the community garden — generously provided by Toby’s Feed Barn — can be available to local gardeners.